-This toolkit contains step-by-step instructions on how to put together your own Preamble Challenge at your school, library or community to celebrate Constitution Day, September 17!
+This toolkit contains step-by-step instructions on how to put together your own Preamble Challenge at your school, library or community to celebrate Constitution Day, which is being celebrated on September 18 this year!
 It provides activities, lessons and other ways to share the great work of your students and be part of this national celebration!
 Want to share your event with the media?
 Download this model press release.
 Now, get started with three simple steps…

 The History of Constitution DayConstitution Day became a national observance in 2004, when Congress passed an amendment proposed by Sen. Robert Byrd that designated September 17 as the day for citizens to commemorate the signing of the Constitution and learn more about our founding document.
 Senator Byrd said, “Our ideals of freedom, set forth and realized in our Constitution, are our greatest export to the world.”
 He added the Constitution Day amendment to a federal spending bill because he believed that all citizens should know about their constitutional rights.
 This amendment mandates the teaching of the Constitution at educational institutions that receive federal funds, as well as federal agencies.

 Lesson PlansCheck out these lesson plans for all grade levels to use on Constitution Day.